michael01890/michael01890/README.md

 - 🎓 B.S in Computer Science, Marketing, and General Management at Purdue University
   - Concentrations: Software Engineering, Data Analytics

-- 🌱 In my free time I like to write music, work on personal coding projects, read books, workout, and freestyle dance!
+- 🌱 In my free time I like to write music, work on personal coding projects, read books, and jam on my guitar!

 - 🔎 Will be graduating in May 2025!
 Currently looking for an Entry-Level position after graduation.